 - Mr. Robertson only represents honest clients.

 - Mr. Robertson only practices employment law.

 - Mr. Robertson provides uncompromising personal service.

-What does an employment lawyer do?
+What do employment lawyers do?
 After Mr. Robertson takes a case he tries to negotiate a pre-litigation settlement for the employee.
 Mr. Robertson loves to try to settle cases without having to fight in court.
 If the bad guys refuse to pay the employee fairly, then Mr. Robertson files a lawsuit using California employment law.
 If the case still does not settle, Mr. Robertson will take your case to trial.

 Employees should not try to do this alone.
-You need an great employment lawyer to handle all aspects of your case.
-An employment lawyer not only knows how to file lawsuits, but having the lawyer on the case automatically increases the value of your lawsuit.
-Although the firm is located in Orange County, Mr. Robertson represents employees throughout California.
+You need a great attorney to handle all aspects of your case.
+An employment lawyer not only knows how to file lawsuits and exert tremendous pressure on the company, but having the lawyer automatically increases the value of your case.

 - Wrongful Termination